The Insurance and Reinsurance Law Review: France

 In principle, any natural or legal person may bring a claim before French courts or, in certain cases, arbitral tribunals.

 By way of exception, since 2014, some authorised consumer associations can file specific group or class actions against insurers.
-These class actions were initially limited to non-bodily injuries; however, since 2016, they have included claims for bodily injuries and their scope has been extended to other fields, such as health products, personal data and discrimination.
+These class actions were initially limited to non-bodily injuries.
+However, since 2016, they have included claims for bodily injuries and their scope has been extended to other fields, such as health products, personal data and discrimination.
+On 5 January 2022, the Paris Judicial Court handed down a judgment holding a defendant liable in a class action suit (regarding a pharmaceutical drug).
+It is the first time a defendant has been found liable in a class action since these types of actions were created in 2014.11

 The ACPR regulates banks and insurers and, more generally, the distribution of financial products.
 Although it does not have jurisdiction to hear individual claims, it does have the power to impose fines on insurers that breach statutory provisions or engage in conduct likely to jeopardise the interests of policyholders or the market.

-On 16 December 2005, the French Federation of Insurance Companies (which in 2016 was subsequently integrated into the French Federation of Insurance (FFA)), a federation of insurance professionals that includes the majority of French insurers, adopted an arbitration convention that provides that any disputes between insurers (that are members of the FFA) regarding the compensation of a given loss must be brought before an FFA arbitral tribunal, rather than state courts.
+On 16 December 2005, the French Federation of Insurance Companies (which in 2016 was subsequently integrated into the FFA, now France Assureurs), a federation of insurance professionals that includes the majority of French insurers, adopted an arbitration convention that provides that any disputes between insurers (that are members of France Assureurs) regarding the compensation of a given loss must be brought before a France Assureurs arbitral tribunal, rather than state courts.

 vii Taxation of premiums